-How does the League select redwood land to protect?
+How does the League determine which properties to purchase?

-- and the risk of commercial and residential development
+- the risk of commercial and residential development

-When the League purchases a property, how do you determine what price to pay?
+When the League purchases a property, how does the League determine what price to pay?

 What will the League do if a private property owner wants to convert his/her lands to vineyards or develop the property for residential/commercial use?